AdhocAdam/smletsexchangeconnector/README.md

 - Service Requests can now use the [acknowledge] and [hold] keywords.

 *[take] Keyword can now optionally test for membership in the Support Group (v1.4)*
-- If this feature is enabled, the sender's membership in the current Support Group will be tested before they are assigned to a ticket.
+- If this feature is enabled, the sender's membership in the current Support Group will be tested before they are assigned to a ticket (Incident, Service Request.
+Manual Activity and Change Request require a class extension).
 This requires the Cireson Analyst Portal and in turn Cireson Portal Group Mapping in order to establish relationship between Support Groups/Analysts.

 <table border="0">
   <tr>